-93. A cremation authority has the right to make any inquiries about the information provided on an application for cremation which are considered necessary to ensure the cremation is carried out lawfully.
+102. A cremation authority has the right to make any inquiries about the information provided on an application for cremation which are considered necessary to ensure the cremation is carried out lawfully.
 The cremation authority can request any necessary documentation is submitted in support of the application.
 For example, if a form has been incorrectly filled out, or other documentation or information is missing the cremation authority can refuse to carry out the cremation until the missing information is provided by the applicant or a revised correct form is submitted.
+Information on the application form should not be used for other purposes.